AdaSupport/ios-sdk/README.md

 This document is intended for bot specialists and developers with working knowledge of iOS development.
 It also assumes you have a native iOS app into which you plan to integrate the Ada iOS SDK.

 ## Installation
-The Ada iOS SDK can be installed manually or using CocoaPods.
-The SDK supports iOS 10.x and up.

-### Option 1: Manual Integration
-1. Download the Ada iOS SDK framework [here](https://github.com/AdaSupport/ios-sdk/releases/download/1.0.4/AdaEmbedFramework.framework.zip).
-2. Right click on the project file in XCode, then click "Add Files to *MyProjectName*".
-Ensure that the *Copy groups* option is selected.
-3. Ensure your Deployment Target is set to 10.0, which is the minimum iOS version that the Ada iOS SDK is compatible with.
-4. In the project settings under General, link the `AdaEmbedFramework.framework` under the Embedded Binaries section.
-You can do this by dragging the framework from the left side list in the Embedded Binaries list.

-### Option 2: CocoaPods
 > The AdaEmbedFramework CocoaPod is public, however use of the Chat interface is gated.
 To gain access please reach out to an Ada Bot Specialist.
+The SDK supports iOS 10.x and up.

 1. Add the `AdaEmbedFramework` to your Podfile.